Norman Paton: Education

-Paton was educated at the University of Aberdeen where he was awarded first class Bachelor of Science degree in Computing Science in 1986 and a PhD in 1989 for research into object-oriented database systems using Prolog supervised by Peter Gray.
+Paton was educated at the University of Aberdeen where he was awarded a first class Bachelor of Science degree in Computing Science in 1986 and a PhD in 1989 for research into object-oriented database systems using Prolog supervised by Peter Gray.

-Research
+Research and career

-Paton's research interests are currently in distributed information management including dataspaces, query processing in Wireless sensor networks, autonomic computing, workflow management, and data management for systems biology.
-His research has been funded by the EPSRC, the BBSRC and the European Union.
+Paton's research interests are in distributed information management including dataspaces, query processing in wireless sensor networks, autonomic computing, workflow management, and data management for systems biology.
+His research has been funded by the Engineering and Physical Sciences Research Council (EPSRC), the Biotechnology and Biological Sciences Research Council (BBSRC) and the European Union.

 Paton has also been active in the Open Grid Forum (OGF), Proteomics Standards Initiative (PSI) and the Manchester Centre for Integrative Systems Biology (MCISB).

-Teaching

-Paton has taught on several database courses at undergraduates and postgraduate level.